 - 1. Placing with Licensed Foster Parents and Licensed Kinship Caregivers DCFS caseworkers must: - 1.
 Place children with a foster parent only if a licensed or unlicensed kinship caregiver or suitable adult is not available. - 2.
 Follow the Notification of Court Hearings and Information Sharing with Out-of-Home Caregivers policy and: - 1.
 Notify caregivers of: - 1.
 The date of court hearings. - 2.
 The opportunity to provide a caregiver report to the court before the hearing. - 3.
 Their right to attend and be heard at court hearings. - 2.
 Share all known safety, permanency and well-being information including health and education information about the child only with the child's caregiver. - 3.
-Follow the DCYF Administrative 6.04 Supporting LGBTQIA+ Individuals policy when considering placement of children and youth who are exploring or identify as LGBTQIA+. - 4.
-Collect and document child-identifying information within five business days of a child entering out-of-home care according to Emergency Planning for Children in Out-of-Home Care policy. - 5.
-Contact the caregiver within three calendar days following placement to ask how the child is adjusting. - 6.
-If the child will be moving to a different placement, provide notice to the caregiver according to the guidelines in Placement Moves policy. - 7.
+Collect and document child-identifying information within five business days of a child entering out-of-home care according to Emergency Planning for Children in Out-of-Home Care policy. - 4.
+Contact the caregiver within three calendar days following placement to ask how the child is adjusting. - 5.
+If the child will be moving to a different placement, provide notice to the caregiver according to the guidelines in Placement Moves policy. - 6.
 Conduct visits with children and caregivers monthly. - 2.
-Authorizing Foster Care Payment - DCFS caseworkers must document the location of a child using the Child Locator Application within three calendar days of an initial placement or change of placement. - 2.
-Fiduciary employees must confirm the prepopulated placement data in FamLink within 24 hours of the child's location being entered through the Child Locator Application.

-- 3. DCFS caseworkers must immediately notify the fiduciary if they learn of a foster care overpayment or underpayment. - 4.
+Authorizing Foster Care Payment - 1.
+DCFS caseworkers must document the location of a child using the Child Locator Application within three calendar days of an initial placement or change of placement. - Fiduciary staff must confirm the prepopulated placement data in FamLink within 24 hours of the child's location being entered through the Child Locator Application. - 3.
+DCFS caseworkers must immediately notify the fiduciary if they learn of a foster care overpayment or underpayment. - 4.
 Follow Foster Care Rate Assessment policy to determine the foster payment rate. - 5.
 DCFS caseworkers must request area administrator approval and obtain caregiver agreement to authorize payment for a child who is returning to a foster home after an absence of fifteen days or less.
-Reasons for absences include but are not limited to children receiving medical or mental health care services, children or youth who are missing from care, or are in runaway status etc.

-3. Closing foster care placement

-- 1. When a child leaves a placement, the caseworker must close the out-of-home placement within three business days.
+Reasons for absences include but are not limited to children receiving medical or mental health care services, children or youth who are missing from care, or are in runaway status etc. - 3.
+Closing foster care placement - 1.
+When a child leaves a placement, the caseworker must close the out-of-home placement within three business days.
 To avoid overpayments, caregivers are not reimbursed for the last day a child is in their care.
 End and begin dates for the change of placement should be the same. - 2.
-When the fiduciary receives the placement information, they must enter the date change in FamLink.
+When the fiduciary receives the placement information, they must enter the date change in FamLink. - 4.
+Supporting Caregivers - 1.
+DCFS caseworkers must: